ThashmikaX/interview-preparation/previous/quiestions.md

-Code to get the duplicate element of an array quick sort bubble sort
-DB normalization
-Design patterns, implement singleton pattern using java abstraction java interface
-What is React Virtual Dom
-Name some Design patterns, Whats bubble sort do?
-Explain design patterns and how were they used in a project OOP(constructors,encapsulation etc)
-Explain a sorting algorithm - time space complexity Polymorphism
-Exceptions
-OOP concepts
-Design Patterns
-SQL indexes
-Solve JAVA code snippets
-stack and heap
-Difference between int and String
-OOP Concepts, Design patterns, SQL queries
-OOP Concepts, Design patterns, Research project,Threads, Synrconziation,GSOC ,array reverse, Implent Design Pattern,IQ question(Google Meet Interview)
-Internship project, Research, DSA questions (Binary tree and Binary search), Normalization OOP Concepts, array reverse, Internship Project, Research, Design Patterns, SQL queries "How to store password, salt hashing, polyphorism, how to compare two strings in java, why use equals method instead of == for string compare react stateless componet what is redux parenthesis checking with pseduo code
-Testcases
-bug reporting
-non-functional testing
-mobile testing
-smoke testing
 Internship project and Research project and the related technologies, models and different techniques used in them
-Design patterns and use cases

 Why certain pattern chosen? comparison with other patterns Singleton pseudocode
 Pseudocode to given algorithm
-Indexing and Primary key
-ACID
-SQL & NOSQL
-Final year project , Internship projects, Abstract vs Interface, Normalization, How to identify median in an unsorted array, Deadlock, Disadvantages of normalization

 Final Year project and asked about the technologies Technologies used in Internship

-Java dependency injection
-Abstract vs Interface
-Database normalization
-disadvantages of a normalization
-Deadlocks and how to avoid deadlocks
-Given a scenario and asked about the data structure to use why use mongoDb?
+Given a scenario and asked about the data structure to use

-OOP Concepts (Abstraction, Encapsulation, Inheritance, Polymorphism) Intern Project
+Intern Project
-Java (Why use String.equals() to compare Strings) Difference between Interfaces & Abstract classes
+Difference between Interfaces & Abstract classes
 From an array of integers how to find the number pairs which has the sum of 5 (and optimize this).
 Microservices vs Monolithic
 MySQL Queries (Inner Join)
 OOP Concepts Abstraction, Encapsulation, Inheritance, Polymorphism Intern Project
-Java (Why use String.equals() to compare Strings) Difference between Interfaces & Abstract classes Parentheses problem write psedo code
+Difference between Interfaces & Abstract classes Parentheses problem write psedo code

 MySQL Queries (Inner Join)
-Code to get missing number in an array, enum in Java, hash map, try catch, and other java knowledge FYP and related concepts, OOP, Passowrd hashing process, Project Architectures, SQL Queries, Psudo Code for a given problem OOP concepts, implementation of OOP concepts (screen shared), linked list use case, simple array usecase, abstract class in c++, stack , heap, virtual function
+Code to get missing number in an array, enum in Java, hash map, try catch, and other java knowledge FYP and related concepts, OOP, Passoword hashing process, Project Architectures, SQL Queries, Psudo Code for a given problem OOP concepts, implementation of OOP concepts (screen shared), linked list use case, simple array usecase, abstract class in c++, stack , heap, virtual function
 OOP concepts, implementation of OOP concepts (screen shared), linked list, virtual function Why firebase, firebase over mongodb, websockets , java vs javascripts,Find second largest number in array pseudocode,